Long URL Management Automation

 When working with social media platforms, handling links can sometimes be a bit overwhelming.
-We are not talking about embedding the link into certain keywords, or just adding the link as part of the body text.
-The difficult part comes when one has a character limit, like with X (formerly Twitter), or the links cannot be embedded and they are way too long, ruining the overall appearance of the text.
+We are not talking about embedding the link into certain keywords or just adding the link as part of the body text.
+The difficult part comes when one has a character limit, like with X (formerly Twitter), or the links cannot be embedded, and they are way too long, ruining the overall appearance of the text.
 Luckily, we have a new automation that can help you with that!

-Setting Up the Automation
+Setting up the automation

 • Spreadsheet ID